Charmed PostgreSQL

 Platform:

-TLS is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
-Typically, enabling TLS within a highly available database, and between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
-Fortunately, the domain-specific knowledge has been encoded into Charmed PostgreSQL.
-This means (re-)configuring TLS on Charmed PostgreSQL is readily available and requires minimal effort on your end.
+Typically, enabling TLS internally within a highly available database or between a highly available database and client/server applications requires a high level of expertise.
+This has all been encoded into Charmed PostgreSQL so that configuring TLS requires minimal effort on your end.

-Again, relations come in handy here as TLS is enabled via relations; i.e. by relating Charmed PostgreSQL to the TLS Certificates Charm.
-The TLS Certificates Charm centralises TLS certificate management in a consistent manner and handles providing, requesting, and renewing TLS certificates.
+TLS is enabled by integrating Charmed PostgreSQL with the Self Signed Certificates Charm.
+This charm centralises TLS certificate management consistently and handles operations like providing, requesting, and renewing TLS certificates.

 Configure TLS

-Before enabling TLS on Charmed PostgreSQL we must first deploy the tls-certificates-operator
+Before enabling TLS on Charmed PostgreSQL VM, we must deploy the self-signed-certificates charm:

 Model Controller Cloud/Region Version SLA Timestamp